 SIS education system guarantees simplicity and time-efficient education process by using different online educational tools such as IXL, Think Central, and Holt McDougal as everything is done momentarily, the teacher assigns the HW, the students and the parents are notified, the assignments graded instantly, and the teacher is notified by the student’s HW completion with the grades.

 In 2017 SIS was one of the first schools in Egypt to take the Apple License officially and fully implement the Apple Classroom program for all students from grades 3 to 12.
 Starting from the academic year of 2017-2018, SIS began implementing an iPad education program with more than 150 educational applications.

 To prepare students to responsibly participate in and contribute to contemporary society as informed, aware, active, and caring citizens, they must be proficient in the use of the native language of the country.
 Thus, Arabic is given priority among the subjects and the school complies fully with all Ministry of Education rules, regulations, and instructional protocols.

 SIS is proud to be a leader in the area in its offering of World Languages.
-Students are given a choice of French and German from grade 4 to 12.
+Students are given a choice of French and German from grades 4 to 12.